sotostzam/sensor-media-control/reports/report.md

 ##### Communication

-To begin with, the commnication is achieved by using a simple UDP protocol, which does not requires direct connection between the Android application and the Python backend.
+To begin with, the communication is achieved by using a simple UDP protocol, which does not requires direct connection between the Android application and the Python backend.
 Instead the Android sends the data through a pre-defined port (default is 50000) in the same network.
 Then the Python backend is able to receive these data in its buffer and extract the information.

 There are several messages that can exist in this communication channel.
 These messages describe the exact user's motion as well as the region of the screen pressed.
-The following table explaines the different possibilies thoroughly.
+The following table explains the different possibilities thoroughly.

 |    Action     | Tilt up | Tilt Down | Tilt Left | Tilt Right |
 |:--------------|:-------:|:---------:|:---------:|:----------:|